JimKw1kX/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/README.md

 ## 🧠 Project Overview

-This is part of projects under the Watt-Seer umbrella ⚡**Watt-Saver**

 Turn insights into action.
 Watt-Save uses Gemini to suggest behavior, variable vs fixed rate, device, and time-shifting optimizations

 ---